trace-cmd-report(1) — Linux manual page

 the running state:

-# trace-cmd report -F 'sched: prev_state == 0 || (success == 1)'
+# trace-cmd report -F 'sched: prev_state == 0' -F 'sched_waking'

 The above needs a little explanation.
 The filter specifies the

-"sched" subsystem, which includes both sched_switch and
+"sched" subsystem, which includes all scheduling events.
+Any event

-as FALSE, and will not produce a match.
-Using "||" will have the
+those expressions as FALSE, and will not produce a match.
+Only the

 # trace-cmd report -w -F 'sched_switch, sched_wakeup.*'